 I drag my feet around the lodge for awhile in a reluctance to leave it’s modern comforts, before heading out the door to Allegheny Trail.

 It’s a rugged, back-country trail to Blackwater Falls State Park that’s littered with boulders, fallen trees, and multiple stream crossings.
-And at an almost constant, steep incline, it’s a living nightmare.
+And at an almost constant, steep incline, it’s a living nightmare with Faith.

 I’m angry at Faith.
 I’m angry that this is the hiker and biker route for the American Discovery Trail.
-I thought all the cyclist-friendly routes of the ADT were supposed to cater to buggy’s too?
-How have others dragged them up here?
-And why the hell are there SO.
-MANY. downed trees on the trail?
-Big ones.
-Wider than
+I thought all the cyclist-friendly portions of the ADT were supposed to cater to buggies too, yet how have others managed to drag them up here?
+And how could there possibly be so. many. downed trees along the trail?
+AAHHH-

 Despite the warning signs, I’m still shocked.
 I stare at her disembodied handlebars in stunned silence while mulling over what to do.
 I never considered that this might happen.
 I knew her tires might pop, a sharp branch might gut the fabric on her underside, dumping my gear everywhere.
 But not this.